Making Music in Teams

 En 2008, Dominic Alldis de Music & Management était invité à s'adresser aux cadres supérieurs et aux clients lors de leur conférence intitulée "Orchestrating Change", qui comprenait des discussions sur le leadership et l'orchestre, l'improvisation dans les contraintes et un atelier de percussions interactif.

-Sit within an orchestra, listen to a symphony and engage in an interactive discussion about leadership, collaboration and diversity…
+Sit within an orchestra, listen to a symphony and engage in an interactive discussion about leadership, trust, diversity and collaboration…